Skip to content Skip to footer

 Alexander Zhyvotkov.
 Altar

 “For a month I would wake up with a lump in my throat.
 I was filled with hate, I felt confused and scared, resentful and angry, I wanted to strangle those bastards,” – Zhyvotkov explains.
 Anyone familiar with the carnage suffered by the Ukrainian townships and cities as a result of Russian aggression, can relate to his words.
-The artist admits, that fear and despair left him only after he began working.
+The artist later admitted, that fear and despair left him only after he began working again.

-On Feb 24th the artist’s studio became his own battlefield where Zhyvotkov fought as an artist for his country.
-Most of his works are dedicated to specific dates and months, which now will always be linked to some of the most heart-rending events in the history of modern Ukraine like the events in Bucha, Mariupol, Kherson, Irpin, and Vinnytsia.
-From October till December 2022 as the air sirens sound repeatedly across the country Zhyvotkov works on his Tocsin series.
-The three works from the series now hang at the Saint-Séverin gallery situated nearby to one of the oldest bell towers in Paris and serve as a terrible reminder of the many brutal crimes carried out by the Russian military.
+On February 24th the artist’s studio became his own battlefield where Zhyvotkov fought as an artist for his country.
+Most of his works are dedicated to specific dates and months, which will be forever linked to heart-rending events in history.
+Bucha, Mariupol, Kherson, Irpin, and Vinnytsia.
+From October-December 2022, as air sirens sound repeatedly across the country, Zhyvotkov worked on his Tocsin series.
+Three works from the series now hang at the Saint-Séverin gallery situated nearby to one of the oldest bell towers in Paris and serve as a reminder of the many brutal crimes carried out by the Russian military.

 SELECTED GALLERY